 Incentive Program Amendments Date of Stockholders' Approval Except for the Employees' Stock Option Plan which was approved by the stockholders on 14 December 2009, there were no incentive programs introduced, amended or discontinued.
 The terms and conditions of the 2009 stock option plan have yet to be determined.
 N/A N/A On 13 August 2015, the Board of Directors approved the Terms and Conditions of the Company's Stock Ownership Plan.
 A request for exemption from registration of the Plan was filed by the Company on 27 August 2015 with the SEC.
-The SEC, in its Resolution dated 6 November 2015, granted the request for exemption from registration of the 32 million common shares under the Employees' Stock Ownership Plan (ESOWN)-Tranche 1.
-For ESOWN Tranche 2 covering 218 million shares, amendments to the Terms and Conditions of the ESOWN were approved by the Board of Directors in its meeting on 14 November 2016 The amendments to the Terms and Conditions of the ESOWN pertain to the (1) grant date, (ii) availment date, (iii) subscription price, and (iv) ESOWN coverage and entitlement.
+The SEC, in its Resolution dated 6 November 2015, granted the request for exemption from registration of the 32 million common shares under the Employees' Stock Ownership Plan (ESOWN) -Tranche 1.
+For ESOWN Tranche 2 covering 218 million shares, amendments to the Terms and Conditions of the ESOWN were approved by the Board of Directors in its meeting on 14 November 2016.
+POPI will secure SEC confirmation of the exemption from registration requirements of ESOWN Tranche 2.
+The amendments to the Terms and Conditions of the ESOWN pertain to the: (i) grant date, (ii) availment date, (iii) subscription price, and (iv) ESOWN coverage and entitlement.
 N/A